devicons/devicon/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Problem
-*Tell us about the current problem that you face that this feature might helps you with*
+*Tell us about the current problem that you face that this feature might help you with.*

 ### Suggested Feature
 *Short description about this feature*